 The American Express Delta Platinum Card earns 3x SkyMiles on all Delta purchases, 3x SkyMiles on purchases made directly with hotels, 2x SkyMiles at restaurants and U.S. supermarkets, and 1x SkyMiles per dollar on other purchases.

-You can earn far more SkyMiles by spending on other Amex Cards.
-But if you're dead set on using your SkyMiles card for routine purchases, this is definitely the best of the two.
+You can earn far more SkyMiles by spending on other Amex cards, but if you're dead set on using your SkyMiles card for routine purchases, the Platinum card is definitely the best of the two.

 Delta SkyMiles Reserve Card

-The American Express Delta Reserve Card will earn you 3x SkyMiles on all Delta purchases and 1x SkyMiles per dollar on other purchases.
+With the American Express Delta Reserve Card, you'll earn 3x SkyMiles on all Delta purchases and 1x SkyMiles per dollar on other purchases.

-Outside of Delta, there aren't any other bonus categories, making it a poor choice for your regular spending.
+There are no other bonus categories outside of Delta, making it a poor choice for regular spending.

 Learn more about the *delta platinum*

 Paying an annual fee is never fun.
-Many travelers fear annual fees so much that they avoid them altogether.
+Many travelers fear annual fees so much that they avoid cards with a price tag altogether.

-But flyers need to do the math before ruling out cards with annual fees as the benefits and bonuses can more than offset even a high annual fee.
+But flyers should do the math before ruling it out altogether as the benefits and bonuses can more than offset even a high annual fee.
 Both the Delta Platinum and Delta Reserve cards are a perfect example of how things can shake out.

 Delta SkyMiles Platinum Card

-While that $250 annual fee might seem steep to some, it comes in well below the Delta Reserve.
-Meanwhile, it clocks in at a higher price than the *delta gold*.
-And unlike that entry-level Delta card, the Delta Platinum Card's $250 annual fee isn't waived for the first year.
+While that $350 annual fee might seem steep to some, it comes in well below the Delta Reserve … but much higher than the *delta gold*.

 Delta SkyMiles Reserve Card

-The Delta Reserve Card comes with a $550 annual fee (see rates & fees).
+The Delta Reserve Card carries a $650 annual fee (see rates & fees).
 But yet again, that doesn't tell the full story.

-For $550 per year, you'll get most of the same benefits that Delta Platinum cardholders get.
-But most importantly, you get complimentary access to Delta Sky Clubs and American Express Centurion Lounges, among others, when flying Delta that day.
-If you're a frequent Delta flyer, this complimentary lounge access could easily offset the card's annual fee and then some.
+For $650 per year, you'll get most of the same benefits as Delta Platinum cardholders.
+But most importantly, you get complimentary access to Delta Sky Clubs (15 visits per year, Feb.
+1 – Jan.
+31) and American Express Centurion Lounges, when flying Delta.
+If you're a frequent Delta flyer, this lounge access could easily offset the card's annual fee and then some.

-From a pure cost perspective, the Delta SkyMiles Platinum Card is the winner when it comes to annual fees.
+From a pure cost perspective, the Delta SkyMiles Platinum Card is the winner in terms of annual fees.
 But for some, paying more for the Delta Reserve will be worth it for the additional benefits alone.

 Learn more about the *delta platinum*

-What's a companion pass?
-Think of it as a once-a-year BOGO ticket for flights within the mainland U.S.
+What's a companion certificate?
+Think of it as a once-a-year BOGO ticket for flights within the U.S. … and beyond.

 Read our full guide on how to maximize Delta companion certificates!